wandyirawan/trainingLaravel/public/README.md

-to run clone this repository
+to run clone this repository:

   copy .env.example to .evn

   settup your db

   run php artisan mirgate

   then run php serve